DavidUf11/JavaScript-REPL-game-in-Node.js/README.md

 # The Battle for Wyncode

 The Battle For Wyncode is a turn-based action game.
-To win, accumulate five victories before any of your rivals.
+Play it in a REPL within your command line, executable with Node.js.

+## Installation & Startup
+1. Clone this repo
+2. `cd` into the cloned repo
+3. In the command line, run `the-battle-for-wyncode.js`

+## Game Instructions
+First, select your character -- there may be a secret character you can unlock!

 Each turn you can choose from three actions: